Retzudo/servoskull/README.md

 ### Regular command

 A regular command is a command that does *something* and optionally returns a string.
 Create a new class in `regular.py`, inherit from `Command` and override the `execute` method where you can do anything.
-If you want the bot respond with a message, just return a string.
-Finally add your new class to the dictionary at the bottom of the file.
+If you want the bot to respond with a message, just return a string.
+Finally register your class with the annotation `@registry.register('yourcommand')` with `yourcommand` being the string that triggers the command.

 ### Sound command

 A sound command is a command that requires the bot to be connected to a voice channel before running the command.
 E. g. a command that plays a sound.
 Create a new class in `regular.py`, inherit from `SoundCommand` and override the `execute_sound` method (*not* the `execute` method).
-Finally add your new class to the dictionary at the bottom of the file.
+Finally register your class with the annotation `@registry.register('yourcommand', sound=True)`.

 ### Passive command

 A passive command is a command that can be triggered by any message the bot can listen to.
 Create a new class in `passive.py`, inherit from `PassiveCommand` and override `is_triggered` as well as `execute`.
 If somebody writes a message in Discord, the bot listens to it and uses the `is_triggered` method to check if it should call the class's `execute` method.
-Finally add your new class to the list at the bottom of the file.
+Finally register your class with the annotation `@registry.register('Your command', passive=True)` with `'Your command'` being a short description for the `!help` command.